-A non-GP Provider (i.e. Shareholder) is classed as whole time Officer for NHS Pension Scheme purposes.
-Their NHS pensionable pay is their share of the GMS/PMS/SPMS/APMS Practice NHS profits less expenses.
-This will include pensionable income in respect of 'ad hoc' GP work that any GP Shareholders have elected to 'pool'.
+A non-GP Provider (i.e. a shareholder who is not a GP) is classed as whole time Officer for NHS Pension Scheme purposes.
+Their NHS pensionable pay is their share of the GMS/PMS/sPMS/APMS Practice NHS profits less expenses.
+This will include pensionable income in respect of 'ad hoc' GP work that any GP Partners have elected to 'pool'.